© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bowl barrow 200m from Stone Street, one of six in West Wood is a scheduled monument protected by Historic England under reference 1012206.
 View the official record →

-Bowl barrow 200m from Stone Street is a Bronze Age burial monument located in West Wood, Kent.
+Bowl barrow 200m from Stone Street is a Bronze Age burial mound located in West Wood, Kent, forming part of a cluster of six barrows within this ancient woodland landscape.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1012206.

 Bowl barrow 200m from Stone Street, one of six in West Wood is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1012206.